ZachLiuGIS/Algorithm-Enthusiasts/README.md

 			- partition: divide a linked_list into two, one has items larger than a value and the rest in the other
 			- remove_duplicates: remove duplicates nodes
 			- return_kth_to_last: return the kth to last element in the linked_list
 		- queue
 			- stack_queue: implement a queue using two stacks
 		- stack
 			- sort_stack: return a sorted stack
 			- stack_min: implement a stack that can track its min
+		- priority queue
+			- MaxPQ
+			- MinPQ

 	- searching
 		- binary_search